WHEN IS A BUILDING PERMIT REQUIRED?

 Submit elevations of all sides of the building.
 Show building height in feet, and indicate the difference in elevation between the highest point of the structure (not including antennas, etc.) and the highest and lowest ground elevation at the exterior foundation of the structure.

 Show dimensions and depths into bearing soil of all foundation components.
 Indicate foundation anchoring details, reinforcements, crawl-space clearances, concrete encased electrode ground, vents and access.
-Any foundation system that deviates from the standard foundation system described in the Uniform Building Code shall bear the seal of a registered civil or structural engineer or licensed architect, and have supporting calculations to substantiate the design.
+Any foundation system that deviates from the standard foundation system described in the California Residential Code shall bear the seal of a registered civil or structural engineer or licensed architect, and have supporting calculations to substantiate the design.
 Foundation design criteria shall be in accordance with data provided in an accompanying soil report.

 Submit framing plans for floor, ceiling, wall and roof framing indicating dimensions, materials, sizes, spacing, and connection details of all structural framing members.

 Indicate roof layout, pitches, slope directions, roof covering, sheathing and underlayment.